Strategic Planning Framework “Winning the Game”

 Strategic Planning Framework

 The following diagram depicts, at a high level, our Strategic Planning Framework:

 Fragile to Agile does not determine an organisation’s core strategy or Organisational DNA.
 We simply capture the key aspects of it that have a material impact on its Enterprise Architecture.
-If an organisation has not already determined the answers to the questions below we can help facilitate this conversation, but our preference is for this to be facilitated by 2nd Road, one of our partners.
+If an organisation has not already determined the answers to the questions below we can help facilitate this conversation.
 Similarly, the sections below only discuss the elements that have a material impact on Enterprise Architecture and is not inclusive of all of the issues that an organisation needs to address as part of its strategy determination.

 How We Will Compete